AICC/CMI-5_Spec_Current/cmi5_runtime.md

 AU’s MUST meet the following requirements to conform to this specification:

-1. The AU MUST implement the runtime launch interface as defined in Section 8 Content Launch Mechanisms.
+1. The AU MUST implement the runtime launch interface as defined in Section 8 - Content Launch Mechanisms.
 2. The AU MUST implement runtime communication defined in the xAPI Specification.
-3. The AU MUST implement additional xAPI “Statement API” requirements as defined in section 9.0.
+3. The AU MUST implement additional xAPI “Statement API” requirements as defined in Section 9.0.
-4. The AU MUST implement additional xAPI “Agent Profile API” requirements as defined in section 11.0.
+4. The AU MUST implement additional xAPI “Agent Profile API” requirements as defined in Section 11.0.

 <a name="au_state_api_requirements"></a>
 ##7.1 AU State API Requirements

 AU’s MUST meet the following requirements to conform to this specification:

-* The AU MUST implement additional xAPI “Statement API” requirements as defined in section 9.0 .
+* The AU MUST implement additional xAPI “Statement API” requirements as defined in Section 9.0 .
-* The AU MUST implement additional xAPI “State API” requirements as defined in section 10.
+* The AU MUST implement additional xAPI “State API” requirements as defined in Section 10.
-* The AU MUST implement additional xAPI “Agent Profile API” requirements as defined in section 11.
+* The AU MUST implement additional xAPI “Agent Profile API” requirements as defined in Section 11.

 <a name="au_statement_api_requirements"></a>